scls19fr/wnb-python/README.md

 # wnb-python

-Calculate weight and balance of aircraft
+Calculate weight and balance of aircraft.

+This is currently a work in progress...

+Please use data at your own risk.

+The use of an application does not prevent the need to know how to do the calculation by yourself.

 ## Install the dependencies